 From humble beginnings in the small town of Indiana, Pennsylvania, Versace’s passion for music has led him all across the globe.
 His playing has graced the stages of the North Sea Jazz Festival (Netherlands), the New Orleans Jazz Festival (Louisiana), multiple JEN conferences, the Pensacola Jazz Festival (Florida), and the Mellon Jazz Festival (Pittsburgh, Pennsylvania).
 His main musical influences and private teachers include Harold Mabern, Mulgrew Miller, Martin Bejerano, Armen Donelian, and Shelly Berg.

 Versace has had the privilege of working with internationally recognized artists: Sean Jones, Take 6, Jon Faddis, Slide Hampton, Chris Vadala, Roger Humphries, Sammy Figueroa, Wycliffe Gordon, Dave Koz, Tim Ries, Kevin Mahogany, Ignacio Berroa, Gloria Gaynor, Foreigner, Denise Graves, Jeremy Pelt, Dave Douglas, and Chris Potter.
 In 2005, Versace joined the Dwayne Dolphin Piccolo Bass Band and has recorded two albums with the group, “Ming” and “Pretty Girl”.
-In 2007, Versace recorded a classical album with Alto Saxophonist Keith Young, “Saxophone Voices from Five Countries”.
+In 2007, he recorded a classical album with Alto Saxophonist Keith Young, “Saxophone Voices from Five Countries”.
 In 2008, he recorded another album, “Jazz Hymns,” with platinum selling jazz guitarist, Jerry Hahn.
 He produced and arranged "ENDless" with trumpeter Augie Haas in 2012, and in 2013 appeared on “Khristian 3.0,” an album released in collaboration with Khristian Dentley which featured several of Versace's arrangments.
 He is currently anticipating the release of his latest recordings both with Khristian Dentley and Kendall Moore.

 Immediately out of high school, Versace was accepted on full scholarship to William Paterson University, where he graduated “Summa Cum Laude” with a Bachelor’s Degree in Jazz Performance.
 Versace then moved to Miami and completed a Master’s degree in Jazz Pedagogy from the University of Miami, also under full scholarship.
 In the second year of his Master's degree he accepted the Jazz Piano Teaching Assistant Position.
 In 2010 Versace began a Doctor Musical Arts degree at the University of Miami and completed it in 2013.